 This is a moral question – not something we can answer.
 Should you?
 Yes.
 If you’ve not priced your car from some of the specialist tuning companies it’s definitely worth it.
 In some of our personal vehicles a tuned quote is actually cheaper than a standard car on price comparison sites.
 Many people decide not to tell their insurance, based on the fact it’s incredibly hard to detect and can returned to factory easily, or could have been done even before they bought it – it’s really your call.

 90% of Vehicles can be modified by plugging them in to the OBD Port.
 This is a plug in the vehicle which allows us to connect a laptop and communicate with the ECU directly.
 First we read a copy of the “map” onto a laptop.
-We then email this file into our office, and discuss what we’re doing with the Team.
+We then email this file internally to whoever is in the hot-seat that day!
+During or before this, the customer or team member will discuss what we’re doing with the Software.
 Once we finish we email the file back and write it into the car.

 If we can’t do it down the OBD Port, the ECU can be removed to do the same process as above.
 This can be a little more time consuming, therefore more expensive and you should check with us if this is likely to effect any warranty you have.

 A good example – if the Clutch is worn on the vehicle increasing horsepower may cause it to slip.
 On all vehicles replacing it with an New Original Clutch will work perfectly – the issue being with the wear and tear not that the Clutch itself can’t cope with the increase.

 We’ve looked at this in great depth and many of the big branded tuning companies follow this process, APR, Revo, Mountune to name a few – and we think it works.
-Everyone gets a test drive before paying, and we’re happy to Dyno your car if you don’t think it’s perfoming as it should.
+Everyone gets a test drive before paying, and we’re happy to Dyno your car if you don’t think it’s performing as it should.
 On top of that, if you’re not happy most cars have a 30 Day Money-Back Guarantee.
 Just ask us for details.